Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun except first year plants and certain varieties that need afternoon shade when temperatures exceed 100°F (38°C).
 More than afternoon shade causes the plant to become spindly.

 Fertilize: Apply organic fertilizer in February, May and August, spreading it under the canopy and 1' (0.3m) from the trunk.
-A plant micronutrient solution, applied once a year in February, in irrigation water, will supply zinc which increases fruit productivity.
+A plant micronutrient solution, applied once a year in February, in irrigation water, will supply zinc which increases fruit production.

-Water after becoming established: Because of their shallow roots, Guava need shallow watering as often as every one or two days during the hottest part of the summer, to every one or two weeks in winter.
+Water after becoming established: Because of their shallow roots, Guava need shallow watering as often as every one or three days during the hottest part of the summer, to every one or two weeks in winter.
 Fruit drop signifies insufficient water.
 A bubbler irrigation system on a timer may be best.

 Mulch: Use organic mulch under the canopy and 1' (0.3m) from the trunk to conserve moisture and reduce weeds.